|

 formless and (2) with a form.
 Dharma, Adharma, Akasa and Kala are formless, while Pudgala

+has a form.
 Except Kala, the other five

 dravyas are called Astikayas.
 Astikaya means having a group of Pradeshes.
 The constituent